michaelf2104/ISP-Network-Performance-Tracking/README.md

 # ISP-Network-Performance-Tracking 🚀

 ### **Data-Driven Monitoring of ISP Network Performance**
 A **Python-based tool** for continuously evaluating **latency and packet loss from RIPE Atlas measurements**.
 The software integrates **InfluxDB** for efficient long-term data storage and provides **Grafana dashboards** for clear visualization of measured values.
 Additionally, it supports **peering & transit cost optimization**, enabling ISPs to assess cost-effective routing strategies.
+This project represents a small part of a larger planned software that will be continuously developed over time to include additional features and improvements.

 ---